Thermal response functions and second sound in graphene: Analysis

 in which the oscillation frequency $\beta = \sqrt{\omega_{q}^{2} -{1 \over 4 \tau_{ss}^{2}}}$ and $\omega_{q}=v_{ss}q$.
 The angle $\phi$ is chosen so that ${dT_{\bm{q}} \over dt}=0$ at $t=0$ which corresponds exactly to the MD simulation results.
 Then for $\phi$ we have the expression,

 From the computed response functions $K_{\bm{q}}(\tau)$, the Fourier component $T_{\bm{q}}(t)$ due to an initial perturbation $T^{(ext)}_{\bm{q}}(0)$ at $t=0$ evolves according to,

 Using the results functions $K_{\bm{q}}(\tau)$ plotted in Fig. \ref{fig2}, the quantity $1- {q^{2} \over c_{V}}\int_{0}^{t} K_{\bm{q}}(\tau) d\tau$ can be computed as a function of the upper limit of integration, resulting in a prediction for ${T_{\bm{q}}(t) \over T^{(ext)}_{\bm{q}}(0)}$, showing the oscillations and the decay of the input heat pulse.
-This quantity is shown for $q_{1}={2 \pi \over L}$ in Fig. \ref{fig9}.
+This quantity is shown for $q_{1}={2 \pi \over L}$ in Fig. \ref{fig16}.
 The curve is not very accurately described by Eq. \ref{hheqsoln}.
-Instead of attempting to fit Eq. \ref{hheqsoln} directly to the simulation, we instead set the parameter $\beta$ to give the oscillation period, and then adjusted $\tau_{ss}$ to exactly give the amplitude of the first peak.
-This ``fit'' is also shown in Fig. \ref{fig9}.
+Instead of attempting to fit Eq. \ref{hheqsoln} directly to the simulation, we instead set the parameter $\beta$ to exactly give the correct time for one oscillation period.
+Then, the value of $\tau_{ss}$ is adjusted to fit exactly amplitude of the local maxima near $\sim 8$ps.
+While $\tau_{ss}$ is adjusted, the value of $v_{ss}$ is simultaneously varied to keep $\beta$ constant.
+This ``fit'' is also shown in Fig. \ref{fig16}.
 This procedure was repeated for $q_{2}$ and $q_{3}$, resulting in values for $\tau_{ss}$ and $v_{ss}$ to determine trends which can be compared to experiment.
 These values are shown in Table 1.
+While this procedure is approximate, and the curve itself only qualitatively represents the simulation results, it serves to obtain values for $v_{ss}$ and $\tau_{ss}$ which can be compared to BTE methods.
+As we will see, BTE methods applied at this scale result in dramatically different values for $\tau_{ss}$ in particular, a fact which does not result from the specific fitting procedure used here.
+Also, we note that better phenomenological models exist.
+These will be discussed in the last section of the paper.
+However, we contend that the fundamental result that $\tau_{ss}$ is much smaller than BTE predictions, as we will see, is not a function of using a very simple phenomenological model.

-The results in Table 1 show, perhaps not surprisingly, that $v_{ss}$ depends only weakly on $q$, indicating approximately linear dispersion for second sound.
-This is despite the fact that, as has been shown, the second-sound pulse is comprised of the effect of many phonon branches, many not characterized by linear dispersion.
+The results in Table 1 show, perhaps not surprisingly, that $v_{ss}$ depends only weakly on $q$, indicating approximately linear dispersion.
+This is despite the fact that, as has been shown, the oscillatory pulse is comprised of the effect of many phonon branches, many not characterized by linear dispersion.
 The lifetime $\tau_{ss}$ does show significant dependence on $q$.
 As demonstrated below, the strong dependence of $\tau_{ss}$ on $q$ is seen in experiment, but is not predicted by the BTE theory of second sound.